Because the same database software or structure is not needed at each end, an exchange standard will facilitate:

 definition are expressed.
 For example, a Field ID of "7"

-could have the name "Rock type" when expressed in
+has the name "Rock type" when expressed in

-a given field value with a particular meaning has the
+such that a given field value with a particular meaning has the

 same numeric code regardless of the language being